Tax Management India. Com

 Appointment of Nodal Officer for GST Intelligence Under Section 14A(3) of IGST Act, 2017

-Summary: The Central Government has designated the Additional/Joint Director (Intelligence) of the Directorate General of GST Intelligence Headquarters, under the Central Board of Indirect Taxes and Customs, as the nodal officer for GST Intelligence.
-This appointment is made under Section 14A(3) of the Integrated Goods and Services Tax Act, 2017, in conjunction with the Information Technology Act, 2000, and relevant rules.
-The notification, issued by the Ministry of Finance's Department of Revenue, is effective from the date of its publication in the Official Gazette.
+Summary: The Central Government has appointed the Additional/Joint Director (Intelligence) of the Directorate General of GST Intelligence Headquarters as the nodal officer under Section 14A(3) of the Integrated Goods and Services Tax Act, 2017.
+This appointment is made in accordance with clause (b) of sub-section (3) of section 79 of the Information Technology Act, 2000, and relevant rules under the Information Technology (Guidelines for Intermediaries and Digital Media Ethics Code) Rules, 2021.
+The notification will be effective from its publication date in the Official Gazette.

 Income Tax